PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Pisonia'

-    Retrieving data for taxon 'Pithecellobium'

     Retrieving data for taxon 'Pittoniotis'

-    Retrieving data for taxon 'Platymiscium'

     Retrieving data for taxon 'Pouteria'

-    Retrieving data for taxon 'Pradosia'

     Retrieving data for taxon 'Prestonia'

-    Retrieving data for taxon 'Prosopis'

-    Retrieving data for taxon 'Protium'

-    Retrieving data for taxon 'Pseudobombax'

     Retrieving data for taxon 'Pseudolmedia'